DepartmentSchool of Area Studies History Politics and Literature

 This project is now closed.
 The details below are for information purposes only.
 View our current projects here.

-Applications are invited for a fully-funded three-year PhD or four-year Masters and PhD studentship to commence in October 2021.
+Applications are invited for a fees-only three year PhD to commence in October 2021.

 How to apply

 We’d encourage you to contact Dr Mathias Seiter (firstname.lastname@example.org) to discuss your interest before you apply, quoting the project code.

 When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

 If you want to be considered for this funded PhD opportunity you must quote project code SASH6120521 when applying.